Master of Science in Nursing at NMU

 The MSN program consists of 45 credit hours, which includes 720 supervised clinical practice hours.
 The program is completed in two and a-half years.
 Courses are delivered using a low-residency model with mostly online coursework and occasional on-campus visits.
 Clinical hours may be completed in the student's community with an approved preceptor.
 The curriculum is listed below.

-The School of Nursing is currently accepting applications for the MSN program.
-Applicants will be accepted on a rolling admission basis.
-The next cohort will begin coursework in August, 2021.
-The deadline for applications is June 1, 2021.
+The School of Nursing is no longer accepting applications for the MSN program beginning in fall 2021.
+The next cohort will begin coursework in August 2024.
+The deadline for applications is June 1, 2024.

 Year 1: Fall

 NU 510 Theoretical and Scientific Foundations for Evidence-Based Practice (4 credits)